github/licensed-ci/README.md

 ## Usage

-Basic usage with a licensed release package using [jonabc/setup-licensed](https://github.com/jonabc/setup-licensed)
+### Basic usage with a licensed release package using [jonabc/setup-licensed](https://github.com/jonabc/setup-licensed)

+For caching the Gem dependencies see [Basic usage installing licensed gem using bundler + Gemfile](#usage-bundler)

 ```yaml
 on: